bitranox/PizzaCutter/.docs/description.rst

 This is where the flexibility starts - You can dynamically calculate and assign values in the config file.

-So easy, and so effective, just use a little python.
+So easy, so effective, just use python for Your config.